PROJECT: Retrofilling lowers insurance cost | UK

-GlaxoSmithKline’s production facility in Montrose, Scotland, is engaged in the manufacture of primary actives for vaccines and respiratory medicines, and has been at the site since 1952.
-The laboratories within GSK Montrose focus on physical properties analysis and particle sciences.
+GlaxoSmithKline’s factory in Montrose is engaged in the manufacture of primary actives for vaccines and respiratory medicines.
+GSK have been at the site since 1952 and there have recently been several periods of renewal within the factory.
+In particular, the laboratories within GSK Montrose have now made it an emerging centre of excellence in characterisation studies, physical properties analysis and particle sciences.

-In order to keep insurance costs lower it is sometimes the case that factories such as those owned by GSK will obtain Highly Protected Risk (HPR) status.
+Factories such as GSK Montrose will obtain Highly Protected Risk (HPR) status to lower insurance premiums.
 HPR property is judged to be subject to a much lower than normal probability of loss by virtue of low hazard occupancy or property type, superior construction, special fire protection equipment and procedures, and management commitment to loss prevention.

-GSK were part of this program, however their HPR status was under threat because two power transformers were in close proximity to factory buildings.
+GSK’s HPR status for the Montrose factory was threatened because two of its power transformers were in close proximity to factory buildings.
 After an audit by their insurer it was suggested that either the transformers needed to be relocated, fire barriers installed or alternatively they could be retrofilled with MIDEL 7131.

-The MIDEL technical team provided advice on suitable retrofill contractors and the first retrofill was successfully completed in October 2008.
-Once GSK were satisfied that the first transformer was operating correctly the second one was retrofilled.
-Both transformers have been in operation since then, with no reported problems.Get in touch
+The MIDEL technical team was also able to advise GSK on suitable retrofill contractors and the first retrofill was successfully completed in October 2008.
+Once GSK were satisfied that the first transformer was operating correctly they retrofiiled the second unit.
+Both transformers have been in operation since the retrofills, with MIDEL contributing to their safer, greener credentials.